-Police said they were still investigating the shooting at the dormitory when they got word of gunfire at the classroom building.
+Police said they were still investigating the shooting at the dormitory when they got word of gunfire at the second building.

 They arrived to find the doors to the building chained shut from the inside.
 They forced their way in and followed the sound of gunshots to the second floor where they found that the attacker had killed himself.

-Students said there had been no public-address announcements or other warnings on campus after the first attack until an email more than two hours after the first shooting – about the time the gunman struck again.
+Students said there had been no public-address announcements or other warnings on campus after the first attack until an email was sent around the time of the second shooting.